vinodreddy0920/metacrafters-1/README.md

 ## Description

-To create a token that provides Mint and Burn
+To create a token that provides Mint and Burn capabilities

 ## Getting Started